 "David!!"
 He answered, without a pause and with great gusto.
 The audience laughed indulgently.

 "Yes, your name is David."
 She tried to remind him of the subject at hand.
 "What does David want to be when he grows up?"

 He stared at her in bewilderment, then turned his eyes to the middle of the crowd, looking for me.
 I smiled and said "Go ahead, David.
 What do you want to be?"

 He thumped his chest proudly and said quite firmly: "David!
 I be David."

 And as always, I have underestimated him.
 David will be exactly who he is, and nothing less.
 As he was meant to be.
 As he is destined to be.
 If only I could have one tenth of the gusto to live my life as he does, fearlessly, persistently, and with no apologies.

 Once, I never thought that day would come, or at least, not as soon as it did.
 But there it was, and there he was, graduating from pre-school, and on his way to Kindergarten where he would be David, and nothing less.

-He's going into 6th grade now, and still happily, fiercely David.
+He's in high school now, and still happily, fiercely David.
 He has friends and speaks in complete sentences and struggles with math but still holds his own in class.
 He's everything I want him to be and several things I never dreamed he could be.
 And all because he demanded that the world back off and let him just be.

 So there's my favorite quote.
 And I'll take the liberty and paraphrase.
 "When I grow up, I'm going to be me."